addu390/addu390.github.io/_posts/2022-04-10-hybrid-spatial-index-conclusion.md

 ## 3. Known results

-Section 2.1 to 2.3 discusses the properties of the quad, kd, and r trees, which form the base for the project survey.
+- Sections 2.1 to 2.4 discusses the properties of the quad, kd, and r trees, which form the base for the project survey.
-The experimental results comparing quad, kd, and quad-kd trees for ten points and ten polygons in different areas in the GIS map:
+- The experimental results comparing quad, kd, and quad-kd trees for ten points and ten polygons in different areas in the GIS map:
   - For points: The search time in the quad-kd tree is reduced by 56.6% compared to kd-tree and 45% compared to quad-tree.
   - For polygons: The search time in the quad-kd tree is reduced by 71.4% compared to quad-tree and 55.6% compared to kd-tree.
   - For points and polygons from a GIS map: The search time in the quad-kd tree is reduced by 67.47% compared to kd-tree and 51.3% compared to quad-tree.
 - Quad-tree, r-tree and qr-tree are found to deplete search performance when the overlapping of the data increases.
 - k-d-trees are elegant when bulk-loaded, and modifying or rebalancing a kd-tree is non-trivial; however, r and quad trees do not suffer from this.